Charlie (2015 Malayalam film): Plot

-Few days later, by the stroke of luck, Tessa meets the thief depicted in that man's sketches and inquiries about the rest of the story from New Year's eve.
-He tells her that on that day, they had encountered a young woman on the verge of suicide and his sir (Charlie) stopped her from hanging herself, after which she escaped from the scene on her bike.
+A few days later, by the stroke of luck, Tessa meets the thief depicted in that man's sketches and inquiries about the rest of the story from New Year's Eve.
+He tells her that on that day, they had encountered a young woman on the verge of suicide, and his sir (Charlie) stopped her from hanging herself, after which she escaped from the scene on her bike.
 Tessa and the thief locate the woman's house and finally identify her as Dr. Kani from the latter's father.

 Tessa travels to Ooty to find Kani and inquires about her story.
 Kani explains that she was depressed over her broken relationship when she did her first independent operation, leading to the death of a 10-year-old girl.
-Further hooked by the media, she was desperate and about to commit suicide on new year eve when she was distracted by that man (Charlie).
+Further hooked by the media, she was desperate and about to commit suicide on new year's Eve when she was distracted by that man (Charlie).
 He brought her to a shelter home maintained by Kunjappan in Ooty and she has been living there since.
 Kunjappan, an old man, is a hopeless romantic who is waiting for his teenage love Thresia to show up.

-Tessa spends good time in Ooty but her trip comes to an abrupt end as her brother and mother find her and take her home against her wishes.
+Tessa spends a good time in Ooty but her trip comes to an abrupt end as her brother and mother find her and take her home against her wishes.
 While a depressed Tessa is on her way back home, Charlie returns with Kunjappan's long lost love Thresia, who is a nun now, and they again miss each other by a few seconds.

 Later, Kani informs Charlie about Tessa, and he admits knowing about her and her search for him.
-Though initially reluctant for love, Charlie is forced to rethink after hearing Kunjappan and Kani.
+Though initially reluctant to love, Charlie is forced to rethink after hearing Kunjappan and Kani.
 Next morning, he sneaks out early and informs Kani that he will be attending the Thrissur Pooram function, and Tessa can find him there if she's looking for him.

 Tessa reaches the Pooram grounds and finds him performing in a magic show.
 Afterward, he spots her, approaches, and asks her if she wants to have some drink.
 At first, she introduces herself as Shruti Raman and lets him think that he has met the wrong person.
 But as the festival starts, Charlie's antics make her confess that she is indeed Tessa and he too reveals his name to be 'Charlie'.
 As the credits roll, they are seen wandering together towards a new journey in life.